 Khalid Koser (KK): I agree.
 The other somewhat unknown pressure comes from the demographic change now underway around the world.
 We are witnessing massive population growth in some parts of the world.
 But, at the same time, the ‘rich’ world is suffering from population decline and that is shifting the demand for infrastructure towards the emerging markets.
 Consider, for example, the fact that China will build 42 new international airports over the coming years while, in the UK, we will struggle to simply add a new runway.

-Anahita Arora (AA): The other pressure we are seeing is the rise of populist agendas around the world, especially in industrialised countries where support for democracy, globalisation and traditional values of economic and political liberalism is in decline.
+Anahita Arora (AA): The other pressure we are seeing is the rise of populist agendas around the world, especially in industrialized countries where support for democracy, globalization and traditional values of economic and political liberalism is in decline.
 With changing politics, public and private institutions will increasingly have to cater to populist agendas.
-Also, as the industrialised world turns more inwards, we are likely to witness weakening of the power of traditional supranational institutions and the US led global order, with greater influence from countries such as China in trade and investment.
+Also, as the industrialized world turns more inwards, we are likely to witness weakening of the power of traditional supranational institutions and the U.S. led global order, with greater influence from countries such as China in trade and investment.